tdwg/bdq/tg2/_review/docs/supplement/index.md

 Name: **SDM-Trees**

 Definition:
 * `A bdqffdq:UseCase for selecting dwc:Occurrence records suitable for predicting the spatial distribution of a limited number of Eucalypt tree species (Gill et al. 1985).
-This use case filters for occurrence records that meet criteria for a known species at a known location and date.
+This Use Case filters for occurrence records that meet criteria for a known species at a known location and date.
 Filtered records are combined with environmental data derived from occurrence locations to evaluate robust spatial distribution models, including Maxent (Phillips et al. 2006) and generalized linear and additive models (Guisan et al. 2002).
 Models will be further assessed via systematic surveys in areas with high predicted occurrence and low record density.
 Project outputs are: (1) recommendations for robust species distribution modelling methods for tree species, (2) a suite of environmental variables for the selected species, and (3) improved “expert distribution” envelopes derived from modelling.`

 Fitness requirements:
 ```